 - Some stores and companies -- such as Marmot, Chaco, and Hydro Flask -- offer “humanitarian discounts” for PCVs.
-You can check out this reddit post for a list.
+Pathway to Peace Corps has a comprehensive list of Peace Corps discounts, and you can check out this reddit post for a list.

 - Access to your favorite spices, coffee, tea, or other pantry items may be hard to come by, and you’ll definitely want to bring them for cooking at home.